top of page

 • 5 min read

-Plastic has long been favoured for its toughness, light weight, and resistance to moisture – all essential properties for protecting valuable materials and buildings in progress.
-Yet the scale of waste is undeniable: plastic packaging and coverings contribute tens of thousands of tonnes of construction waste in the UK each year.
-Much of it is single-use film, wrap, or sheeting.
+Plastic has long been favoured for its toughness, light weight, and resistance to moisture.
+These properties are essential for protecting valuable materials and buildings in progress.
+Yet, the scale of waste generated is undeniable.
+Plastic packaging and coverings contribute tens of thousands of tonnes of construction waste in the UK each year.
+Much of it consists of single-use film, wrap, or sheeting.

-• Material packaging – pallet wrap, foam, bubble wrap
+• Material packaging such as pallet wrap, foam, and bubble wrap.

-• On-site consumables – bottles, containers, food packaging
+• On-site consumables like bottles, containers, and food packaging.

-• Temporary weatherproofing – plastic floor or roof sheets discarded after use
+• Temporary weatherproofing using plastic floor or roof sheets that are discarded after use.

-The biggest issue is what happens after use.
-Many thin plastic films are difficult to recycle, meaning they end up in landfill or incinerated.
+The biggest issue arises after these materials are used.
+Many thin plastic films are difficult to recycle, leading to their disposal in landfills or incineration.
 Worse, some alternatives promoted as “sustainable” reusables are not designed with recyclability in mind at all.

-Reusable covers are often marketed as a greener choice in the modular sector, with some suppliers claiming lifespans of up to 10 years and major reductions in shrink wrap use.
+Reusable covers are often marketed as a greener choice in the modular sector.
+Some suppliers claim lifespans of up to 10 years and major reductions in shrink wrap use.
 On paper, this sounds like a win.
-But in practice, and based on real world customer feedback, the story is very different.
+However, based on real-world customer feedback, the story is very different.

-• Short lifespan in reality: Feedback from contractors suggests that reusable modular covers often last only 2–3 transport journeys before tearing, degrading in UV, or becoming unsafe for further use – far less than the advertised lifespan.
+• Short lifespan: Feedback from contractors suggests that reusable modular covers often last only 2–3 transport journeys before tearing, degrading in UV, or becoming unsafe for further use.
+This is far less than the advertised lifespan.

 • Recycling difficulties: These covers are generally made from PVC or woven composites, which are tough but difficult to recycle.
 Once contaminated with adhesives, dirt, or debris, they are almost certain to end up in landfill.

-Similarly, other substitutes like Monarflex or debris netting are sometimes reused but degrade quickly outdoors, provide limited weather protection, and rarely have an end-of-life recycling pathway.
+Similarly, other substitutes like Monarflex or debris netting are sometimes reused but degrade quickly outdoors.
+They provide limited weather protection and rarely have an end-of-life recycling pathway.

 This is where products like EcoShrink heat shrink wrap bridge the gap.
 Although technically single-use, they are designed with end-of-life recycling in mind, making them a more sustainable option than many so-called reusables.

-• 100% recyclable LDPE: Unlike woven or composite materials, EcoShrink is made from low-density polyethylene, which can be recycled through established streams if kept uncontaminated.
+• Recyclable LDPE film: Unlike woven or composite materials, EcoShrink is made from low-density polyethylene, which can be recycled where facilities accept plastic films, especially when it’s kept reasonably clean and uncontaminated.

-• Durability in service: Shrink wrap provides a tight, weatherproof seal that lasts for months – significantly longer protection than a couple of transport cycles with textile-style covers.
+• Durability in service: Shrink wrap provides a tight, weatherproof seal that lasts for months.
+This offers significantly longer protection than a couple of transport cycles with textile-style covers.

 • Cost efficiency: With no need for repackaging, storage, or return logistics, shrink wrap is straightforward to use.
 Its durability means fewer failures and less disruption compared to alternatives that require constant monitoring and replacement.